Alumni Spotlight Archive

 Spotlight on: Karyn Andrews (SCATS 1986-87)

 Karyn is currently in the WKU graduate program in gifted studies, working toward her endorsement.
-For her practicum, she taught a course at CSAT this summer.
+For her practicum, she taught a course at SCATS this the summer.

 Where did you grow up?